CRaC/docs/README.md

 ## Implementation

-Current OpenJDK implementaion is based on using CRIU project to create the image.
+Current OpenJDK implementation is based on using the CRIU project to create the image.

-[CRIU](https://github.com/org-crac/criu) hosts few changes made mainline CRIU to improve C/RaC usability.
+[CRIU](https://github.com/org-crac/criu) hosts a few changes made to improve C/RaC usability.